micmaclab/Glial-Cells-Segmentation/README.md

   thickness) spanning a whole healthy Macaque brain, scanned at 2 µm/pixel.
   Whole-slide, single-channel (grayscale) histology sections, roughly 28,000 × 34,000 px per slide.
-We call this "low-res" only relative to Set 2 below — 2 µm/pixel is itself a high-resolution scan.
+We call this "low-res" only relative to Set 2 below - 2 µm/pixel is itself a high-resolution scan.
 - **Set 2 (fine morphology):** 25 "high-res" 0.25 µm/pixel slices of particular
-  glia clusters/morphologies — not whole-brain coverage, and not a higher-res version of Set 1's slides.
+  glia clusters/morphologies.
 Used specifically to teach the model finer microglial process/shape detail during training (see step 6).
 - Stored in TIFF (`.tiff`) format, one file per section.
 - Target structure: microglia, segmented as a binary mask (background vs.